 People have far more control over their happiness than they realize.

-More on deserve: "I worked all weekend so I deserve gold stars."
-A statement combining a moralistic judgement and deserve thinking is typical in our present retributive justice system: "He did something wrong and deserves to be punished," in contrast to restorative justice.
+More on deserve: A statement combining a moralistic judgement and deserve thinking is typical in our present retributive justice system: "He did something wrong and deserves to be punished," in contrast to restorative justice.
 Domination systems believe that the people in positions of judgement, power, and authority have the right to punish or hurt others because they believe they "deserve" it, but really, it is just their way of using their positions of power and authority for their own benefit.

 Deserve thinking also leads to the language of demand and coercion as in "I demand to be paid."
 When someone in a position of authority over you, like your supervisor, asks you do to do something, invariably, it is interpreted as a demand.
-Saying "no" risks the charge against you of insubordination, which would elevate your chances of being fired, a frightening experience to contemplate.
+Saying "no" risks the charge against you of insubordination, which would elevate your chances of being fired.

 We all learn to speak this language from birth, and in so doing, our alienation from each other happens completely out of awareness.
 We accept our loneliness as being the natural state, when it really is not.
 But this insight regarding language may only be the tip of an iceberg.
 Imagine this: that we are not aware of and may never be aware of the extent to which our language limits and constrains our very way of thinking.